brunch/brunch/docs/faq.md

 * Make sure you have `bower.json`, which can be generated with `bower init`
 * Add packages to the `dependencies` field of your `bower.json`
 * Optionally specify the [`overrides` property](https://github.com/paulmillr/read-components#read-components) for packages without `bower.json`.
 This is needed because brunch automatically compiles bower dependencies in right order.
+* Note that `overrides` do not impact Bower's behavior, so the original dependency graph will still be copied by `bower install`.
+But specifying `overrides` is effective for changing the dependencies that actually get built into your project.

 Example app with Bower integration: http://github.com/paulmillr/ostio